 With a teeny tiny budget, we extracted all but one plant (a burning bush), then planted boxwood and lavender.
 Wheelbarrows of pea gravel came to live with .94 cement pavers, placed on the ground and atop eroded stone walls.
 With labor and love, we created an airy, French-inspired courtyard canopied by mature trees and just right for meditative morning stretches.

 Letting go can be tricky on a soulful level where unhealthy habits of being, reacting, and thinking have become firmly rooted.
 Old ways of coping, analyzing, and behaving may not easily budge because of tendency to cling to them.
-So often we fear the idea of scarcity and space.
+So often unconsciously live in scarcity and not abundance.

 Gardening is an excellent prescription for soul work indeed.
 Digging in the dirt with an open heart seeking the grace to let go is powerfully good soul work.